emmt/InterpolationKernels.jl/docs/src/library.md

 # Reference

-The following provides detailled documentation about types and methods provided by the `InterpolationKernels` package.
+The following provides detailed documentation about types and methods provided by the `InterpolationKernels` package.
 This information is also available from the REPL by typing `?` followed by the name of a method or a type.

 ## Kernel supports